kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 Vendor compatible `k8s.io` depedency into the MCM.

 _Please make sure to vendor same `k8s.io` version into MCM, as the one already vendored in the autoscaler.
-As vendoring lower version of `k8s.io` into MCM, and later into the autoscaler may force entire autoscaler to use such low version of `k8s.io`.
+As vendoring lower version of `k8s.io` into MCM, <b>and later into the autoscaler</b> may force entire autoscaler to use such low version of `k8s.io`.
 This can cause runtime issues if not build-issues._

+In case of not updating version of k8s used by MCM:

+_The go vendoring algorithm selects maximal version between the dependencies, so if MCM requries k8s v1.18.0 and CA on requires k8s v1.20.0 then k8s v1.20.0 will be used._

 Update the `go.mod` file in the MCM to reflect expected versions of `k8s.io`.
 Then execute following:
 ```